 Soil is the miraculous carpet of life that covers much of our planet- and yet we often treat it like “dirt”!

-Led by ABC TV Gardening Australia personalities Angus Stewart and Tino Carnevale, a group of soil experts and enthusiasts will tell you all about, and answer all your questions about, soil.
+Led by ABC TV Gardening Australia personalities Angus Stewart and Tino Carnevale, a group of soil experts and enthusiasts will talk, and answer all your questions, about soil.
 There will also be practical demonstrations and chances for adults and children to get their hands dirty!

 and Get in the mood by enjoying the Soil Song by Jeremy Newton-John here!